Kristen Bell

-Background
+Early life and education

-Kristen Anne Bell was born on July 18, 1980, in Huntington Woods, a northern suburb of Detroit.
-Her mother, Lorelei Jo, was a registered nurse and her father, Thomas Michael "Tom" Bell, was a television news director.
-Kristen described her mother as "very religious" which put a strain on their relationship.
+Kristen Anne Bell was born on July 18, 1980, in Huntington Woods, a suburb of Detroit.
+Her mother, Lorelei Jo, was a registered nurse, and her father, Thomas Michael "Tom" Bell, was a television news director.

+Kristen described her mother as "very religious," which put a strain on their relationship.
 Her mother is of Polish descent, and her father has German, Scottish, and Irish ancestry.
-Her parents divorced when she was six months old; both have remarried and Bell has six siblings: two half-sisters from her father's second marriage and four step-siblings from her mother's second marriage.
+Her parents divorced when she was six months old; both have remarried, and Bell has two half-sisters from her father's second marriage and four step-siblings from her mother's second marriage.

-At the age of four, Bell said that she did not like her first name, so her mother encouraged her to use her middle name, Anne, which she used until she attended high school.
-Just before her first year of high school, Bell's parents decided to remove her from the public school system.
-She attended Shrine Catholic High School in nearby Royal Oak, where she was in the drama and music clubs.
-Before going to Shrine Catholic, she was a student at Burton Elementary School in Huntington Woods.
-At Shrine, she won the starring role in the school's 1997 production of The Wizard of Oz as Dorothy Gale, and appeared in productions of Fiddler on the Roof (1995), Lady, Be Good (1996), and Li'l Abner (1998).
+At the age of four, Bell said she did not like her first name, so her mother encouraged her to use her middle name, Anne, which she continued to use until high school.
+Just before her first year of high school, Bell's parents removed her from the public school system.
+She attended Shrine Catholic High School in nearby Royal Oak, where she participated in the drama and music clubs.

+Before Shrine Catholic, she was a student at Burton Elementary School in Huntington Woods.
+At Shrine, she won the starring role in the school's 1997 production of The Wizard of Oz as Dorothy Gale and appeared in productions of Fiddler on the Roof (1995), Lady, Be Good (1996), and Li'l Abner (1998).
 In 1998, the year she graduated, she was named the yearbook's "Best Looking Lil' Lady" via a senior class vote.

-Shortly after her high school graduation, Bell moved to Manhattan to attend New York University's Tisch School of the Arts, studying musical theater.
-She left about six credits shy of graduating to play in a Broadway musical saying in an interview with IVillage, "You get to the point where you don't need a degree to be an actor."
+Shortly after high school, Bell moved to Manhattan to attend New York University's Tisch School of the Arts, studying musical theater.
+She left about six credits shy of graduating to play a role in a Broadway musical, saying in an interview with iVillage, "You get to the point where you don't need a degree to be an actor."